mfroeling/MuscleAtlas-website/pages/muscles/muscle_leg_tibialisposterior.md

 layout: page
 permalink: /muscle/leg/tibialisposterior/

-title: 'The tibialisposterior muscle of the leg'
+title: 'The tibialis posterior muscle of the leg'
 subheadline: 'Images and discription'

 header: no